 Verify Accuracy

-Before making any decisions, confirm that the information is accurate.
-Background check databases can contain errors, and mix-ups between people with similar names are not uncommon.
-Our verification process reduces these risks, but additional confirmation may sometimes be warranted.
+Before making any decision, confirm the information is correct.
+Background check databases can contain errors, and mix-ups between people with similar names aren’t uncommon.
+Our verification process is designed to reduce this risk, though additional confirmation is sometimes warranted.

 Ask for Explanation from the Candidate